eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   for attributes beyond their rights.

 #### 6.1.3	Other trust relations
-Besides the trust relationships described in this chapter, other trust relations SHALL exist as well.
+Besides the trust relationships described in this Chapter, other trust relations SHALL exist as well.
 For instance, Users, Providers and Relying Parties SHALL implicitly trust certification bodies, trusted list providers, vendors, OEMs, operating systems, and app stores.
 In many